-The best way to change someone's experience and behavior is to change the environment their in.
+The best way to change someone's experience and behavior is to change the environment they're in.

 When everyone is having the same struggles and sharing those struggles, you cease to feel alone.

 Being genuinely, authentically needed and relied upon is the glue that holds communities together.

 The more relaxed you are, the happier & productive you become.
 Taking time to actively cultivate relaxation is essential to a fulfilling life.

 It's a simple idea with profound implications: Instead of just managing behaviors, focus on managing environments first.

 In order to relax, go to a relaxing place.
 In order to connect with other like-minded, accepting individuals, go to such a place.

 In other words: People in certain environments tend to do the things that those environments promote and give access to.